 - Remember the basics: sunscreen, insect repellent, and a first aid kit.
 Again, I’d add life-jackets, diapers & wipes, a change of clothes and towels.

-- Provide kids with simple tackle in working order.
+- Provide kids with simple tackle and fishing rod in working order.
 If you already enjoy fishing, you can probably dig through your own stash.
 Otherwise, see the part about State Parks offering this stuff for free.

 - Start with realistic expectations.
 With short attention spans, kids may want to move onto something else after a very short time.
 Choose a park with a playground or a beach.
 Bring a non-fishing adult who doesn’t mind taking them if you want to continue fishing for a bit